 Does RAM help with music production?

 Now, you’ve got every plug-in that you use.
-Some plugins are really light and use a little teeny tiny bit of RAM and some are really kind of big and it depends on what they’re doing so.
+Some plugins are really light and use a little teeny tiny bit of RAM.
+And some are really kind of big and it depends on what they’re doing so.
 It’s not that they’re.
 You know that, yes, some I’m sure written poorly, but for the most part it depends on the function of what it is, so that consumes memory, and then you have, of course, VSTi or virtual instruments.
-Yes, virtual instruments can consume a lot of RAM depending on how you have them set up.
+Yes, virtual instruments can consume a lot of RAMs depending on how you have them set up.

 You could tell certain VSTI’s, to only load the bare necessities you can have them load.
-Some are customizable where, meaning that you could say, you know, I want a load, you can have so much memory to use.
-Some, don’t necessarily ask at all.
+Some are customizable were meaning that you could say.
+You know, I want a load, you can have so much memory to use.
+Some don’t necessarily ask at all.
 As some you could say, load the whole damn sample library and you know into or not the library.
-Sorry, but the sample that you’re loading load the entire thing into RAM as opposed to dynamically, bringing it up.
+Sorry, but the sample that you’re loading loads the entire thing into RAM as opposed to dynamically bringing it up.

-So you’ve got to understand how many tracks are you going to run and what I mean that I mean that two different fashions so part one or one side of the equation is recording.
-How many tracks am I going to record simultaneously at the same time and then how many tracks am I going to record to playback during mixdowns of your total number of tracks in a particular project and then how many plugins are going to go in there.
-And how many VSTI’s or virtual instruments are running within those tracks.
+So you’ve got to understand how many tracks are you going to run and what I mean is that I mean that two different fashions, so part one or one side of the equation is recording.
+How many tracks am I going to record simultaneously at the same time and then how many tracks am I going to record to playback during mixdowns of your total number of tracks in a particular project and then how many plugins are going to go in there?
+And how many VSTI’s or virtual instruments are running within those tracks?

 Those all really come into the equation.
-So, there is definitely a minimum 16 Gig is the minimum amount of RAM that you should be using period and, quite honestly, that’s kind of like you’re not doing a whole heck of a lot of tracks with 16 Giga RAM, definitely not doing virtual instruments with 16 Gig of Ram.
-You certainly can track with it just don’t expect the world out of the machine at some point when RAM fills up, it goes into I’m just going to call it it’s actually a swap file.
+So, there is definitely a minimum of 16 Gig is the minimum amount of RAM that you should be using period.
+And, quite honestly, that’s kind of like you’re not doing a whole heck of a lot of tracks with 16 Giga RAM.
+Definitely NOT doing virtual instruments with 16 Gig of Ram.
+You certainly can track with it.
+Just don’t expect the world out of the machine.
+At some point when RAM fills up.
+It goes into a swap file.
 It actually goes into a chunk on the hard disk.
-So it’ll take the operating system, look at it say a while I’m out of RAM.
+So it’ll take the operating system.
+Look at it, say a while I’m out of RAM.
 So I need to make some so it’ll.
 Take the least-used and it’s gonna take a chunk to that and it’s gonna write that down to a hard drive, which is, you know, inherently slow compared to the superior memory itself.

 So in conclusion, No RAM Can Not Solve All music production computers problems.